mcgonago/teamgrit/_posts/2021-01-13-We-now-have-categories-for-sprints.md

 - Executive board owns the discretion on an athlete moving up or down categories
 - Example - we don't want a cat1 to bump down due to a single bad day
 - Example - we don't want a cat2 to bump up due to a single good eay
+- Well - we answered that ourselves - `categories based on the average of your two best.`

 As of today, the rankings/categories look like: